caffiendkitten/sideCodeingProjects/FCC-PortScanner/README.md

 {port}   {service name}
 {port}   {service name}
 ```

-You can use the dictionary in `common_ports.py` to get the correct service name for each port.
+The dictionary in `common_ports.py` is used to get the correct service name for each port.

 For example, if the function is called like this:
 ```